CONTACT US

 It Drains Poorly

 Clay soils drain poorly because they absorb water rather than letting it filter through their particles.
 That can cause problems.
-For example, if the soil is waterlogged when the temperature drops, it can freeze and damage the road’s subgrade.
-Poor drainage also means clay warms up slower in the spring than other soils because water warms slower than minerals.
+For example, if the soil is waterlogged when the temperature drops, the water in the soil can freeze and damage the road’s subgrade.
+Poor drainage also means clay takes longer to thaw in the spring than other soils because water warms slower than minerals.

 Expansive Clay Is Brittle

 Think about a time when it didn’t rain for days, and you saw soil that developed large cracks.
-That soil probably contained clay.
+That soil probably contained large amounts of clay.
 When it dries, clay becomes extremely brittle and cracks apart.
-That makes unpaved clay roads difficult to drive on and opens them up for potholes, ruts, and freeze-thaw damage when it does rain again.
+That makes unpaved clay roads difficult to drive on.
+They also become even more vulnerable to potholes, ruts, and freeze-thaw damage because water can seep into those cracks—deteriorating the road from the inside out.

 It's Prone to Dust

-Because clay particles are so fine, they dry quickly, and it only takes a little breeze to send them soaring into the atmosphere as road dust.
-Road dust poses serious health and safety risks to drivers, nearby communities, and the environment.
+Because clay particles are so fine, they dry quickly.
+And it only takes a little breeze to send them soaring into the atmosphere as road dust.
+Road dust poses serious health and safety risks.
+It causes low visibility for drivers, creates air-quality issues for nearby communities, pollutes water, and coats plants (and solar panels) so they can’t absorb sunlight.
 So, people who build and manage unpaved clay roads find themselves locked in a constant battle against dust.

 Gravel

-The downside is that gravel treatments don’t last forever.
-Storms can wash away the gravel, and traffic can fling gravel off the road or embed it into the clay so it disappears.
-Most gravel treatments only last from a few weeks to six months—or up to a year if you’re lucky.
-The cost of applying gravel to clay roads adds up as time passes, making this clay stabilizer expensive long-term.
+The downside is that gravel doesn't last forever.
+Storms can wash away gravel, and traffic can fling it off the road or work it into the clay.
+Most applications only last a few months—maybe a year if you’re lucky.
+The cost of applying gravel to clay roads adds up over time, making it expensive long-term.

 Chlorides